EXCLUSIVE-FBI warns retailers to expect more credit card breaches

 "The high dollar value gained from some of these compromises can encourage intruders to develop high sophistication methodologies, as well as incorporate mechanisms for the actors to remain undetected," the report said.

-"Retailers have been and remain vigilant in their efforts to provide the highest level of security for their data systems in order to protect against malicious and criminal acts," NRF Vice President Tom Litchford said in a statement.

-"As the criminal investigation continues and more information becomes available, you can be sure that the retail industry will be responsive and engaged to ensure this particular cyber-attack does not happen again."
+A spokesman for the Washington-based National Retail Federation, a trade group, said he had no immediate comment.

-One cyber security consultant who has reviewed the FBI report, said the findings were troubling.
+One cyber security consultant who has reviewed the FBI report, said the findings were troubling for the retail industry.

 "Everybody we work with in the retail space is scared to death because they don't have a lot of defenses to prepare against these types of attacks," said the consultant, who is advising several retailers in current investigations.